rylev/DMG-01/book/src/cpu/program_counter.md

 }
 ```

-Ok, so we now have a program counter that can tell us at which address in memory the currently executing instruction is.
+We now have a program counter that can tell us at which address in memory the currently executing instruction is.
+We won't talk much more about the contents of memory or where certain things in memory live until later in the book.
+For now, you should just picture memory as a large array that we can read from.

 Now we'll need to actually add the method to the CPU that uses the program counter to read the instruction from memory and execute it.

 The full set of steps is as follows:
 * Use the program counter to read the instruction byte from memory.